andreasbalevik/hugo-fjordapartments.com/content/info/_index.en.md

   content: We use Airbnb for booking.
 Under the Apartments menu you'll find all available apartments, each with a direct link to its Airbnb listing.
 - title: About our apartments
   content: "
-				<li>All the apartments have a balcony.
-With view of the fjord</li>
+				<li>All apartments have a balcony with fjord views</li>
 				<li>The apartments are fully furnished</li>
 				<li>Simple check-in and checkout using keybox</li>
-				<li>Short distances to grocery store, resturant, tourist information and everything you need</li>
+				<li>Short distances to grocery store, restaurant, tourist information and everything you need</li>
 				<li>Easy access, walking distance from public transport like boat, bus</li>
 				<li>Bathroom, shower and washing machine</li>
 				<li>Bedsheets included</li>